soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/configure-supervision-policies.md

 |All US brokers | US_Brokers@Contoso.com | This group includes email addresses for all US-based brokers who work for Contoso. |
 | All US compliance officers | US_Compliance@Contoso.com  | This group includes email addresses for all US-based compliance officers who work for Contoso.
 Because this group is a subset of all US-based brokers, you can use this alias to exempt compliance officers from a supervision policy. |

-## Step 2 - Make supervision available in your organization
+## Step 2 - Make supervision available in your organization (Required)
 <a name="MakeAvailable"> </a>

 To make **Supervision** available as a menu option in the Security & Compliance Center, you must be assigned the Supervisory Review Administrator role.